Magnolia grandiflora-Enduring and Commanding

-On February 9, 2021, I had the good fortune to attend a very expert lecture by one of the leading magnolia researchers.
-There is exciting new information available, particularly on the subject of newly found or developed magnolia varieties.
-I am including some resources for you to use.
-I hope it helps you have success with your magnolias.
+On February 9, 2021, I had the good fortune to attend a very expert lecture by one of the leading Magnolia researchers.
+There is exciting new information available, particularly on the subject of newly found or developed Magnolia varieties.
+I am including some resources for you to use and I especially hope it helps you have success with your own Magnolias.

 Where We Got The Flowering Magnolia Tree

-We knew about the origins of the flowering magnolia tree in both Asia and The America’s but as developing countries are able to study and conserve their own flora and fauna we are finding that the magnolia is a native of far more places than we realized.
+We knew about the origins of the flowering Magnolia tree in both Asia and America’s but as developing countries are able to study and conserve their own flora and fauna we are finding that the Magnolia is a native of far more places than we previously realized.

 Threats Of Extinction For The Flowering Magnolia

-Despite the greater than anticipated varieties, geographic distribution, and new cultivars arriving every day, the flowering magnolia faces plenty of trouble.
-The estimates are that a full 48% of magnolias in the world are threatened by extinction!
+Despite the greater than anticipated varieties, geographic distribution, and new cultivars arriving every day, the beautiful flowering Magnolia faces plenty of trouble.
+The estimates are that a full 48% of Magnolias in the world are threatened by extinction!
 The problems are several:

 - Logging in native areas.